wombleton/gitlaw-nz/acts/M/Mortgagors and Lessees Rehabilitation Act 1936.md

 ##### 34 Right to inspect filed statements

 *   (1) Any person whose name appears on any list of creditors or debtors filed by an applicant pursuant to the foregoing provisions of this Act, and any other person who claims, in writing addressed to the Registrar, that he is a creditor of the applicant, may at any time during the office hours of the court inspect the filed list of creditors or debtors or the filed statement of the applicant's assets and liabilities, and any amendment of such list or statement.
-If any person, not being a creditor of the applicant, knowingly makes to the Registrar for the purposes of this section a false representation to the effect that he is a creditor of the applicant, he shall be guilty of an offence, and shall be liable on summary conviction to a fine of 50 pounds.
+If any person, not being a creditor of the applicant, knowingly makes to the Registrar for the purposes of this section a false representation to the effect that he is a creditor of the applicant, he shall be guilty of an offence, and shall be liable on conviction to a fine of 50 pounds.

     (2) Any inspection under this section may be made personally by the creditor or debtor or person claiming to be a creditor, as aforesaid, or may be made by any other person acting as the authorised agent of a creditor or debtor.

     (3) Any person inspecting the list of creditors or debtors or statement of assets and liabilities pursuant to the foregoing provisions of this section may take any copy thereof or extract therefrom.

+    Section 34(1): amended, on 1 July 2013, by [section 413][107] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 35 Application for adjustment of liabilities to be referred to an Adjustment Commission